 I was present when they launched over 30 jets into the blue New Mexico skies to celebrate the type’s 25th anniversary, shadowed their operational life at Holloman, followed them to their last ever ‘Red Flag’ at Nellis, drunk English ales with them when they undertook their final European appearance, and, incredible, flew the last ever air-to-air photo sorties with them.

 I am working on a long-term project to produce a book on these precious days and what I can recall about them.
-It’s had to take a back seat recently, but will happen and you can pre-order your copy here (www.coapmedia/books).
+It’s had to take a back seat recently, but will happen and you can pre-order your A communications term indicating the preceding transmission was received and is understood. here (www.coapmedia/books).
 My stand-out recollections will be shooting on the Holloman EOR with 30 jets coming towards me, getting an entire ‘Red Flag’ launch re-ordered and time-slipped so they could have the images, and having to change a T-38 canopy before the final air-to-air sorties.

 Interestingly, a lot of the milestone ‘last’ images were all in the 2007-2008 timeframe, and all on digital.
 Just imagine how much technology has advanced from the kit I used to shoot these precious pixels over 12 years ago.
 As a staunch Minolta shooter back in the film days, I transitioned to digital when Minolta did with their merger with Konica and used the Konica-Minolta 7D for these… at just 6mp.
 Yeah.
 But even now looking at them on my 15in MacBook Pro with its retina An OCA mission where fighters operate in conjunction with a strike package some coordinated time / distance behind. they stand up.
 I was using the truly excellent Minolta 28-135 f4 lens – incredible glass – and the sharpness and depth holds really well.
 It also shows that, unless I had said that these were taken on a 12-year-old, first generation, 6mp body by a defunct manufacturer, you’d never know.
 Black magic indeed.